Handwritten Text Recognition using OCR

 $ python preprocess_gnhk_dataset.py

-.
-Along with that, it will also generate the train_processed.csv
+This will create two subdirectories in input/gnhk_dataset; train_processed/images and test_processed/images.
+Along with that, it will also generate the train_processed.csv and test_processed.csv files.

-The Following are some of the cropped images after processing.
+The following are some of the cropped images after processing.

 Each CSV file contains the cropped image name and the associated text label.